KieranBest/Final-Year-Project/Documentation.md

 By the end of the 2nd milestone I had created an application that was able to adapt to the users ability and alter the difficulty in order to keep the user in the "zone of proximal development".
 I was able to present this to my stakeholder and attain key feedback that would help me further develop my project.

 **describes the degree to which the findings support the original objectives laid out for the project.
 The goals may be partially or fully achieved, or exceeded.
 Note that reporting of failures to achieve goals is important since a fundamental feature of the assessment procedures is that the processes (how you went about your project) are often as important as the products of the project.**

+#### User Feedback

+#### Business Evaluation

+If this project was to be developed further and completed the necessary requirements and perhaps my suggested requirements then I feel this could become a marketable product similar to that of 'Synthesia' or 'P.I.A.N.O.'.
+However this product I feel would be better suited to school's for teaching music, it could be developed further to suit that demographic with features that would make the product more inclusive and better suited to a classroom environment.
+The age range this product could be suited to, could be deterministic and be developed further to suit different age ranges.
+A younger version perhaps for children ranged 4-11 could be filled with animated characters and bright colours, whereas a product suited for young adults ranged 12-18 could be much more simplistic in its design but still hold many of the same features outlined [below](#further-work).

+#### Technical Evaluation

+This project used a variety of technologies, all of which I deem appropriate for this project.
+The bulk of the project is written in JavaScript due to the nature of the project being dependant on MIDI input, which is enabled on particular browsers making it accessible for users that may not be technologically minded, therefore making it a web application seemed like the most logical step.
+Within the project are certain libraries and functions such as oscillators, "requestAnimationFrame()" and 'chart.js'.
+An oscillator is the way sound is produced based on the value given for the frequency which is generated upon a note pressed.
+While this is perfectly fine for a prototype, if the project was to be developed further and marketed as a business idea, this would need to be adapted so that the sound produced is a actual piano key sound as opposed to a generated sound based on frequency. "requestAnimationFrame()" is the animation within the staff, this function is called repeatedly in order to make the required notes move across the staff in a smooth manner.
+To use this, I created a class that contains how each moving note will function, whether it be a single note, or a chord.
+Each class works independently and this then does affect different screen resolutions.
+To develop this further, this would need to be altered to enable the animation to work correctly off time stamps and use states to understand what is to individual notes/chords and to easily adapt what is happening between frames. 'chart.js' is a library that is used to create the visual representation of users progression.
+It is an excellent tool that can be used to create a variety of visual representations of data.
+Even though I did not get to implement the extra changes that my stakeholder required, I feel it is an excellent library to use for the purposes required.

+#### Process Evaluation

 #### Further Work